tika247/flashcard/_md/_TODO.md

 ## next

-- remove funtion in `ListModalC` at lint-57
+- check if remove funtion works well in `ListPanelMode`

 ## todo